KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Limitations**

 n is of sufficient size.
-When foddering artifacts, they might not be chosen at random but may for some reason use def substats last.
+When foddering artifacts, they might not be chosen at random but may for some reason use DEF substats last.
 Ideally this would be further tested with a droprate table to be able to disregard the distortions from upgrading artifacts.

 **Evidence:**